Maps of toric varieties in Cox coordinates: Descriptions of maps

-We use this notion of `complete agreement' to define complete descriptions, and then systematise the argument above to show that complete descriptions exists.
-In Section~\ref{sect:properties_of_descriptions} we prove a series of additional properties that complete descriptions have.
+We use this notion of `complete agreement' to define complete descriptions, and then apply the argument above to show that complete descriptions exists.
+In Section~\ref{sect:properties_of_descriptions} we prove a series of additional properties of complete descriptions.